NVIDIA/TensorRT-LLM/examples/gptj/README.md

 #### Fused MultiHead Attention (FMHA)

-You can enable the FMHA kernels for GPT by adding `--enable_context_fmha` to the invocation of `build.py`.
-Note that it is disabled by default because of possible accuracy issues due to the use of Flash Attention.
+You can enable the FMHA kernels for GPT by adding `--context_fmha` to the invocation of `trtllm-build`.
+Note that it is enabled by default.

-If you find that the default fp16 accumulation (`--enable_context_fmha`) cannot meet the requirement, you can try to enable fp32 accumulation by adding `--enable_context_fmha_fp32_acc`.
+If you find that the default fp16 accumulation (`--context_fmha`) cannot meet the requirement, you can try to enable fp32 accumulation by adding `--context_fmha_fp32_acc enable`.
 However, it is expected to see performance drop.

-Note `--enable_context_fmha` / `--enable_context_fmha_fp32_acc` has to be used together with `--use_gpt_attention_plugin float16`.
+Note `--context_fmha` / `--context_fmha_fp32_acc` has to be used together with `--gpt_attention_plugin float16`.

 #### INT8 KV cache
 INT8 KV cache could be enabled to reduce memory footprint.
 It will bring more performance gains when batch size gets larger.